A Guide To Green Gemstones

 Maw Sit Sit

-Maw sit sit is a bright green gemstone that features attractive black inclusions due to trace amounts of the mineral kosmochlor.
+Maw sit sit is a beautiful green gemstone that features attractive black inclusions due to trace amounts of the mineral kosmochlor.
 It has a similar appearance to jade, but it is mined exclusively in Myanmar (modern-day Burma).
 Maw sit sit is also more affordable than jade, which is unusual since jadeite is one of the trace elements responsible for producing its bright green hues.

 Green Chrysoberyl